Thank you for reading our post, please rate this article at the end.

 6. Handling Bigger Fish: Choosing the Right Power

 When determining how big a fish a rod can handle, the three specs that matter most are line weight, lure weight, and power.
-The heavier these are, the bigger the fish it can handle.
+The heavier these are, the bigger the fish they can handle.
 However, it’s essential not to outclass your fish.
-Matching your gear to the class of your fish is essential as other factors like sensitivity are involved in choosing the best surf fishing rod.
+Matching your gear to the class of your fish is essential, as other factors, such as sensitivity, also play a role in choosing the best surf fishing rod.

 7. Working Lures: The Role of Action

 The rod’s action plays a crucial role in working the lures.
-Fast-action rods can help launch long-casting lures like metals and pencil poppers into the stratosphere.
+Fast-action rods can help launch long-casting lures, such as metal and pencil poppers, into the stratosphere.
 However, the snappy action can cause less streamlined baits to tumble, foul, and fall short of their target.

 A slower-loading rod helps lay out the metal lips or long plastics for the best possible casts.